Keyboard shortcuts

 Why no kernel-level UDP credentials

-Unix Domain Sockets carry SCM_CREDENTIALS / LOCAL_PEERTOKEN / SCM_CREDS per-datagram.
+Unix Domain Sockets can carry SCM_CREDENTIALS / SCM_CREDS / SCM_CREDS2 per-datagram on supported kernels.
 UDP carries none of those.
 Even on a single host where --udp-bind-addr 127.0.0.1 is used, any local process can send to that port — there is no equivalent of --socket-mode 0600 for network sockets.
 AEAD is the only durable defence.

 Recovery eligibility and transport-origin gating

-Recovery commands (--recovery-cmd / --recovery-exec and the *-file variants) take the stalled agent’s frame.pid and substitute it into the spawned process (kill -9 {pid}, systemctl restart agent@{pid}.service, etc.).
+Recovery commands (--recovery-exec and --recovery-exec-file) take the stalled agent’s frame.pid and substitute it into the spawned process (kill -9 {pid}, systemctl restart agent@{pid}.service, etc.).
 That makes recovery a privileged action that targets an arbitrary process by id — and means the wire-level frame.pid must be tied back to the real sending process, not just to whoever holds an AEAD key.

 The trust invariant